 |MSR Trail Lite Pot||Anodized Aluminum||2000 ml||8.6 oz||$35|

 Net net.
 Titanium cook pots are good if you only need to boil water to rehydrate a backpacking meal pouch or a freezer bag meal.
 If you want to cook something a little bit more complex. like a one-pot meal, an anodized aluminum pot is better because it spreads the heat and avoids burning your food.
 That said, your choice of anodized aluminum pots in small sizes will be limited.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.